diegovalle/Homicide-MX-Drug-War/readme.md

 * historic: Plot of the Mexican homicide rate from 1990 to 2009, and a comparison with the homicide rate of the US, and England and Wales
 * missing-homicides: A correlation plot of the different homicide data to figure out how thrust-worthy the Mexican statistics are.
+* most-violent-counties: A small multiple plot of the least and most violent municipalities for men and women
 * states: Pretty plots and choropleths of the homicide rate at the state level

 Each directory contains its own readme so you may want to look at them